OneMoreSummer/academic-kickstart/content/post/darwin-skiing-chess-250-000-swedes/index.md

 Discusses the potential negative impact on participation and public health

+WARNING: Those wacky Swedes deal in Tertiles (3x 4 monthly) divisions and not Quartiles.

 ![](not-talented-missed-stars.jpg)

 The authors state ‘*Age-group division benefits relatively older athletes, while increasing the risk of injury and early dropout from sports among children born later in the season.*’